 Read

-The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now while getting the network ready to transport alternative greener fuels in the future.
+The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now and in the future.

-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place during the works.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management will be put in place.

 “We want to assure residents and road users that we will be working hard to complete this essential scheme as safely and as quickly as possible.”